Revenue Scotland Board and Senior Leadership Team

 Aidan O'Carroll

 Aidan O’Carroll is a former senior partner at EY, one of the world’s largest professional services firms, which he left in July 2020 after 35 years.
 Formerly Head of Tax for EY in the UK, Aidan has advised both local and global companies across a wide spectrum of tax and business issues around the world.
-He was formerly Scottish Chair of Institute of Directors and stepped down in May 2023.
-He also has a number of Non-Executive Director roles in organisations based in the UK.
-He has considerable experience in dealing with regulatory matters in both emerging and developed markets; he is also a regular contributor and speaker at business conferences.
+He has considerable experience in dealing with Regulatory matters in both emerging and developed markets; Aidan is both a Chartered Accountant and Chartered Director.
+A former Scottish Chair of Institute of Directors and Member of UK Council, Aidan has a number of Non-Executive Director roles in organisations based in the UK.
+From August 2021 he was appointed as Chair of Revenue Scotland, Aidan’s extensive experience has given him insights into both global and national trends and their connections with the rapidly changing regulatory frameworks , which is of great value to Revenue Scotland.

 Rt Hon Ken Macintosh